dishank-b/dishank-b.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a MSc Student in Computer Science at [Mila](https://mila.quebec/en/) and University of Montreal.
+Bonjour!
+I am a :graduation-cap: **MSc Student** in Computer Science at [Mila](https://mila.quebec/en/) and University of Montreal.
 I work on robot learning at [Robotics and Embodied AI Lab](https://montrealrobotics.ca/) under supervision of [Prof. Liam Paull](https://liampaull.ca/).
 My current reserach vision is to leverage bayesian deep learning methods for robotics as to make a probabilistic deep robotics stack.

 Before joining as Master's student, I was an intern for a year under Prof. Liam Paull.
 Before that I was undergraduate student at IIT Kharagpur, where I spent all of my time